 - Page Breaks

-This section of the SSRS tutorial covers the Parameters defined and uses them as the Filters on the main report.
+This section of the SSRS covers the Parameters defined and uses them as the Filters on the main report.
 These Parameters are used to filter the data in large reports as per the user sections or the parameter value.

 SSRS Report Manager Deployment and Security tutorial